yoctoalex/eap_lab/README.rst

 20. Specify SSL Certificate via Postman
 ***************************

 When creating Essential App Protect instance in one of the steps above, we skipped providing a SSL/TLS certificate.
-Let's not get and use it via Postman.
+Let's now get and implement it via Postman.

 `a)` Let's send the **Get SSL Certificate (lab)** request: